DAAM-Agency/DAAM_Profile/README.md

 # DAAM_Profile
-DAAM Profile for DAAM users.
-A requirement for all Creators, Admins, Agents.
-Stores user information such as name, email, description, web, social, etc
+A Flow Contract.
+DAAM Profile is user profile contract.
+A requirement for all Creators, Admins, Agents in DAAM.
+Stores user information such as name, email, description, web, social, etc.